 My name is Zeke Lunder.
 I’m a geographer working on wildfire issues.
 I grew up in Westwood.
 And then I built a house with my brother in Indian Valley in 2004.
 And lived there on and off.
 And now I live in Chico.
 But I grew up in the Feather River, and I’m still connected to community up there.

 I started working for the Forest Service in high school, and kind of got interested in forestry and land management.
-I went to college for geography, and mapmaking.
-And there was some overlap.
+I went to college for geography and mapmaking, and there was some overlap.
 When I worked for the Forest Service I got into firefighting with them.
-I worked on a timber crew, but I worked as a firefighter because everyone in the Forest Service had some firefighting in their job description then.
+I worked on a timber crew, but also as a firefighter because everyone in the Forest Service had some firefighting in their job description then.

 When I came back after college to Chico, I got a job doing pre-fire planning.
 So I just kind of fell into mapping and fires together.
-That was right when they were starting to do mapping on large forest fires, like on site.
-And so I started to do digital mapping in fire camps.
-I’ve done that since 1999.
+That was right when they were starting to do on-site mapping on large forest fires.
+I started to do digital mapping in fire camps and I’ve done that since 1999.
 Along the way, I’ve just gotten into storytelling with maps around fire, and then using Facebook for about 10 years to share information during fires.

 This year, during the Dixie Fire, I decided to start my own website, The Lookout, because Facebook and Twitter are terrible tools for sharing detailed stories.
 And I didn’t want to have to curate a ton of comments.
-I don’t want to argue with people, I don’t want to deal with people who don’t know what they’re talking about hijacking the Facebook thread.
-Having my own website gave me more control over the story.
+I don’t want to argue with people, I don’t want to deal with people who don’t know what they’re talking about who try to hijack the Facebook thread.
+Having my own website gave me control over the story.

 We published our first feature on The Lookout the day Greenville burned down.
 And it took off.
 In my job working on forest fires, my position is intel, helping the fire teams manage all the incoming information about the fire.
 I’ve learned over the last 20 years how to do that work, how to package up intel, how to interpret fire intelligence and make predictions on where fires are going.
 I’ve learned a lot about how large fires are managed.
 So my website now really focuses on that, on providing fire intelligence to the community, not just the firefighters